EricCrosson/ericcrosson.github.io/_posts/2012-12-31-adios-dvorak.md

 {% gist ea5a6f5df84ad897216b %}

 The macro churns out code defined by the macro's parameters, which in this case allow for enough flexibility to throw in the "-&gt;" symbol.
 I've been looking for a nice way to do this, since my initial attemps with abbrev-mode ended in failure.
 This solution is scalable and personal enough to find a steady home in my config files.
-Even though it doesn't look like it, this code can still fit on one line and is 80-char compliant, so it comes out to be shorter and more extensible than the former solution.
+Since I have the ability to define arbitrary strings to insert and distances to move, this expression is shorter and more extensible than the former solution.

 * Well, that's not *exactly* verbatim from my .emacs, but we'll get to that in a [later post](http://todo.org).